swup/js-plugin/readme.md

 // ...
 ```

-Basic usage with tools like GSAP would look something like the following:
+Basic usage with tools like [GSAP](https://greensock.com/gsap/) would look something like this:

 ```javascript
 const options = [